Acute promyelocytic leukemia

 Acute promyelocytic leukemia (APML, APL) is a subtype of acute myeloid leukemia (AML), a cancer of the white blood cells.
 In APL, there is an abnormal accumulation of immature granulocytes called promyelocytes.
-The disease is characterized by a chromosomal translocation involving the retinoic acid receptor alpha (RARA) gene and is distinguished from other forms of AML by its responsiveness to all-trans retinoic acid (ATRA; also known as tretinoin) therapy.
+The disease is characterized by a t(15;17) chromosomal translocation involving the retinoic acid receptor alpha (RARA) gene and is distinguished from other forms of AML by its responsiveness to all-trans retinoic acid (ATRA; also known as tretinoin) therapy.
 Acute promyelocytic leukemia was first characterized in 1957 by French and Norwegian physicians as a hyperacute fatal illness, with a median survival time of less than a week.
 Today, prognoses have drastically improved; 10-year survival rates are estimated to be approximately 80-90% according to one study.

 Signs and symptoms

 The symptoms tend to be similar to AML in general with the following being possible symptoms: